nus-cs2103-AY2021S2/tp/docs/team/icebear789.md

 ## Project: SpamEZ

-SpamEZ is a contact management system that aims to make it easier for the School of Computing staff to disseminate information to the school.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java.
+SpamEZ is a desktop app for managing contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It helps users to classify contacts based on their details in order to facilitate effective and efficient information dissemination to a large audience.

 Given below are my contributions to the project.